arouyan/lakeFS/docs/integrations/airbyte.md

 {:toc .pb-5 }

 ## Using lakeFS with Airbyte
-The integration between the two open-source projects brings resilience and manageability when using Airbyte connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.
+The integration between the two open-source projects brings resilience and manageability when you use Airbyte connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.

 ## Use-cases
-You can leverage lakeFS consistency guarantees and [CI/CD capabilities](../usecases/ci.md) when ingesting data to S3 using lakeFS:
+You can take advantage of the lakeFS consistency guarantees and [CI/CD capabilities](../usecases/ci.md) when ingesting data to S3 using lakeFS:

 1. Consolidate many data sources to a single branch and expose them to the consumers simultaneously when merging to the `main` branch.
 1. Test incoming data for breaking schema changes, using [lakeFS hooks](../setup/hooks.md).